Tlmader/simple-calculator/README.md

 simplecalculator
 ================

-University of New Orleans - CSCI 1583 Homework 2
+University of New Orleans Software Design I Homework Two – Arithmetic Calculator

 A simple calculator that performs addition, subtraction, multiplication, and division operations.